BFTrick/jotform-integration/readme.txt

 Before you can add a JotForm to your site you will obviously need to create a form in JotForm!
 After including the `[jotform]` shortcode you should be able to continue to make changes to JotForm and have them mirrored on your site.
 If you don't plan on making many changes you can turn on caching in the options panel.

+As of version 1.1.0 there is now a widget available for you to use.
+Simply add the JotForm widget to the sidebar, enter the form ID and bingo, bango, bongo, you're done.
+Watch the magic happen.

-If you have any suggestions for improvements please go to the [GitHub page](https://github.com/BFTrick/jotform-integration) and create some features.
+If you have any suggestions for improvements please go to the [GitHub page](https://github.com/BFTrick/jotform-integration) and create some issues.
+You can even edit the code yourself and submit a pull request. :)

 == Installation ==